Qinrong-NKU/qinrong-nku.github.io/index.md

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *3240667471[at]qq[dot]com*

-# My Paper at Nankai University
+# My Paper at NKU

 - **NCMNet: Neighbor Consistency Mining Network for Two-View Correspondence Pruning, TPAMI 2024**